crinaldi44/Hourly/README.md

   * hourly-cloud-prod

 ## Security
-You may protect routes that require a token with the @token_required wrapper, and the service will ensure that a token is passed and validated.
-The token will expire after the default expiration time OR when the service has been restarted, as tokens are measured against their issued at time and compared with the system start time.

 A rate limit of 100 requests per minute is imposed on the application as a whole to prevent flooding the backend with requests.
 On endpoints that require heavier logic, joins or complex querying, it is suggested to use the default secure rate limit of 50 requests per minute.